kclemmer/kclemmer.github.io/essays/final-project-idea.md

 *The Solution:*
 *Students are Cheap* would be a directory in which students and faculty could post any saving opportunities that they feel would be useful.

+The basic idea with this is a community driven database with ways that students can save money.
+Things that could be posted here include but are not limited to: textbooks, housing, deals on food, coupons, student friendly establishments, etc.

+The main goals of this app are to connect less informed students with ways that they can reduce the costs associated with being a college student.

 ## Mockup page ideas
 Some possible mockup pages include: